 Transitional cell carcinoma – cancer of the innermost tissue layer of the bladder.
 Most cancers of the bladder begin in the transitional cells.

 Squamous cell carcinoma – cancer of the thin, flat cells of the bladder.
 This type of cancer can develop after prolonged infection or irritation.

 Adenocarcinoma – cancer that begins in the glandular cells located in the lining of the bladder.

 Bladder cancer can be described as:

-Superficial bladder cancer, which affects the cells of the lining in the bladder only.
+Superficial bladder cancer - affects the cells of the lining in the bladder only.

-Invasive bladder cancer, which has spread through the lining of the bladder to the muscle wall, nearby organs and/or lymph nodes.
+Invasive bladder cancer - spreads through the lining of the bladder to the muscle wall, nearby organs and/or lymph nodes.

 What are the Causes and Risks of Bladder Cancer?